Campus Improvement Plan or Charter Instructional Plan (CIP)

 • Review formative and summative data related to strategies in the current school-year’s CIP.

-• Develop draft of CIP.
+• Develop draft of CIP for the upcoming year.

 June – August